 We advise that you insure your belongings against theft, fire, and other damage.
 You may choose to insure your belongings with any private insurance company or BCAA.

-We recommend you take time to review information on renting in Canada, leases, tenants’ rights, and dealing with landlords.
-Knowledge and preparation are key.
+Review information on renting in Canada, leases, tenants’ rights, and dealing with landlords.